-A: “This is a fantastic question because it’s so common for the hallway to become a neglected space.
-People get excited by bedroom renovations, kitchen projects, and colourful living rooms, and yet the hallway often gets forgotten.
-But it’s the first room that welcomes you home, so in a sense, it’s the most special and deserves just as much love and attention.
+It is so common for the hallway to become a neglected space.
+People get excited by bedroom renovations, kitchen projects and colourful living rooms, and yet the hallway often gets forgotten.
+But it’s the first room that welcomes you home, so in a sense it’s the most special and deserves just as much love and attention.

-For example, maybe you’ve decorated with five colours across your home and so your hallway could pick up on one of those shades and use it in a much bigger way.
-Or, look at the colours used in all of your living spaces, mapping them out with our sticker samples so you can clearly and easily make sense of your overall colour scheme, and then match a hue that complements each and every one of them – both myself and Sam can help with that if you get stuck through our virtual colour consultancies.”
+For example, maybe you’ve decorated with five colours across your home.
+Your hallway could pick up on one of those shades and use it in a much bigger way.
+Or, look at the colours used in all of your living spaces, mapping them out with our paint samples so you can clearly and easily make sense of your overall colour scheme, and then match a hue that complements each and every one of them.
+Myself, Sam and Charlotte from the Lick Studio team can help with that if you get stuck through our virtual colour consultancies.